The stars shine so bright

 I’m guessing another sleepless night.
 What sleep?!

 Finally, I had the chance to connect with the world with my trusty old nokia phone and a super slow mobile internet.
-I managed to find some videos of Japan’s earthquake and tsunami at Fukushima.
+I managed to find some videos from that same day, few hours earlier, Japan’s earthquake and tsunami at Fukushima.
 It left me disconcerted seeing the damage, it finally sinked in how we are in serious danger too.
 Although I don’t think the hill is still the safest place.

 The mood was more intense when Marcos started driving his jeep with only one headlight working in the midst of the dark night and heavy rains.
 We have 3 babies on board and most of us were soaked with the wild downpour.
 The rough road seemed rougher this time, and Marcos was driving like crazy.
 Just like the movies, an intense cinematography with a tragic plot.
 If it were, we’ll probably bagged the best visual effects.
 It scared the hell out of us.